mgr098/qgc-mavlink-converter/README.md

 Example usecase of optional arguments

 ```
-python3 main.py qgc.plan --out mission.mavlink --version 120 --takeoff True
+python3 main.py qgc.plan --out output.mavlink --version 120 --takeoff True
 ```
 </details>

 ## Limitations 🚨

-Does not support item types "complexItem" because they do not have a standard .mavlink format.
+Does not support conversion of item type "complexItem" because it does not have a standard .mavlink format.

 ## About 📝